 Being an IT Manager is a big role with a lot of pressure, but it’s easier with tools that help you automate your tasks.
 Here Ben Lang lists 10 office automation tools that make it easier for IT managers to keep their offices running smoothly – and make the entire company more productive.

 AI and machine-learning, once obscure academic subjects, are now the talk of dinner tables and cocktail parties.
-But how can the new technologies and techniques of AIOps extend and integrate with established ITSM foundations to help prepare organisations for the future of IT?
+But how can the new technologies and techniques of AIOps extend and integrate with established ITSM foundations to help prepare organizations for the future of IT?
 This article explores.